 Peninsula Harbour Area of Concern

 Peninsula Harbour is located on the northeastern shore of Lake Superior midway between Sault Ste.
 Marie and Thunder Bay.
-The Area of Concern (AOC) extends approximately four kilometres from the Peninsula into Lake Superior.
+The Area of Concern extends approximately four kilometres from the Peninsula into Lake Superior.

 Why was this area listed?

 Major environmental issues of concern in the area included:

 - fish consumption advisories due to high levels of toxic contaminants

 - dredging restrictions due to contamination of the bottom sediments

 The environmental impairments in Peninsula Harbour result, almost exclusively, from the presence of a substantial area of contaminated sediments.
 Sediment contamination is largely the result of wood fibre, mercury and polychlorinated biphenyls (PCB).

 What is being done?
 How is it being done?

 In order to improve the environmental conditions noted above, a Remedial Action Plan (RAP) is being developed for Peninsula Harbour.
 The Peninsula Harbour RAP is a partnership between the federal and provincial governments with cooperation from a Public Advisory Committee (PAC).
 Linkages and alliances have been made between the RAP team and various other groups in the community, including environmental groups, recreational groups, industry and municipalities.